mzman88/bamoe91-enablement-lab/README.md

 Upload the following file into Canvas: `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\src\main\resources\hiring.bpmn`

+In another tab, follow the same steps to upload the `C:\kogito-examples\kogito-quarkus-examples\jbpm-compact-architecture-example\src\main\resources\NewHiringOffer` file.

+Notes:

-In the TechZone VM, Canvas was not set up to use a remote GIT repository.
+- In the TechZone VM, Canvas was not set up to use a remote GIT repository.
 But clients will want to do so.
 For now, the following options are avilable within Canvas:

 ![GIT Providers](images/GitProviders.jpg)

-Similarly, it is possible to deploy directly a business process onto a dedicated DEV environment.
+- Similarly, it is possible to deploy directly a business process onto a dedicated DEV environment.
 For now, the following options are available within Canvas:

 ![Cloud Runtime Providers](images/CloudRuntimeProviders.jpg)